DanielProfessional/danielsites/README.md

 # DanielSites - Free Website Hosting
-An absolutely free website hosting service
+An absolutely free dynamic website hosting service.
+Lets you host HTML, CSS & JS websites under free subdomains.

 # Requirements to use the software
 - a Github account